axibase/axibase-collector-docs/jobs/examples/hp-openview/README.md

 ### Schedule the Job

 * Open the **OVPM Job** page and click **Run** for the `ovpm-global` job.
-* Make sure that the job status is `COMPLETED` and the `Items Read` and `Sent commands` fields show a value greater than 0.
+* Ensure that the job status is `COMPLETED` and the `Items Read` and `Sent commands` fields show a value greater than 0.

 ![](./images/ovmp-global.png)